-2.5.2 LLDP Function Configuration Task Sequence
+9.2 LLDP Function Configuration Task Sequence

 - 1. Globally enable LLDP function - 2.
 Configure the port-based LLDP function switch - 3.
 Configure the operating state of port LLDP - 4.
 Configure the intervals of LLDP updating messages - 5.
 Configure the aging time multiplier of LLDP messages - 6.
 Configure the sending delay of updating messages - 7.
 Configure the intervals of sending Trap messages - 8.
 Configure to enable the Trap function of the port - 9.
 Configure the optional information-sending attribute of the port - 10.
-Configure to enable the managed address tlv of lldp port - 11.
-Configure the size of space to store Remote Table of the port - 12.
-Configure the type of operation when the Remote Table of the port is full - 13.
+Configure the size of space to store Remote Table of the port - 11.
+Configure the type of operation when the Remote Table of the port is full - 12.
 Display and debug the relative information of LLDP